AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

 #### Cell Fill

 For emphasizing attention on one of the cells, it can be colorized in unique way.
-Background color of a certain cell is controlled by parameter **.fill()**. and it should be applied to the cell itself.
+Background color of a certain cell is controlled by parameter {api:anychart.graphics.vector.Fill}**.fill()**{api}. and it should be applied to the cell itself.

 ```
   var cell = table.getCell(0,1);  // Get first row in second column